nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_distribution_list.md

 		</tr>
 		<tr>
 			<td>Name</td>
 			<td>If the comunication is being sent to a named individual, then this is the name of the recipient, preferably in a structured format.
-An identifier for the individual, for example GMC code (for a GP), or an SDS identifier, a NHS Number (for a patient) will be sent alongside the name, but may not displayed on rendered document.</td>
+An identifier for the individual, for example GMC code (for a GP), or an SDS identifier, a NHS Number (for a patient) will be sent alongside the name.</td>
 			<td>0 to 1</td>
 			<td>R</td>
 			<td>Names may be entered as the communication is being created, or sourced from the hospital system.
 Patient names may be from the Patient Demographic Service.
-Text and carried in THe FHIR element <b>Practitioner.name</b></td>
+Text and carried in THe FHIR element <b>Practitioner.name</b> or <b>Patient.name</b>.
+The identifier will be carried in the FHIR element <b>Practitioner.identifier</b> or <b>Patient.identifier.</b></td>
 		</tr>
 		<tr>
-			<td>Role</td>
+			<td>Role</td> or
 			<td>If the communication is being sent to either a named individual, or to a non-named person with a specific role, then this is the role of the recipient.</td>
 			<td>0 to 1</td>
 			<td>R</td>